davidamichelson/DIV6700/schedule.md

 *Assignments*

 *Florilegium 2* is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+Please come prepared to refer to your florilegium in discussion.

 Please pick one of these three questions to answer: